tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

     - Port connectivity issues - Check your DNS or firewall configurations to see if the [Evernode required port ranges](./evernode-host.md#firewalls-and-ports) are allowed.
   - If you are observing `reporting without score` less often, but still your score is low.
     - Check your reputation contract logs as mentioned above and see `****Ledger created****` records.
 Contact the Evernode team with your log files.
+- __Note that even if you have the minimum requirements it's better to have more since the resources are consumed not only by the contract execution itself, Resources are also consumed by docker daemon and other utilities.__

 ### d.
 Continuous failures in sending reputation.
 - Continuous failures can occur due to insufficient XAH balance in the host reputation account, preventing the invocation of the Evernode Reputation Account.